shopware/shopware/src/Docs/_new/2-internals/__categoryInfo.md

 The diagram shows how the Shopware Platform fits into your enterprise.
 It provides web frontends for management and for commerce through a multitude of sales channels.
 It comes with a set of user facing interfaces and provides the ability to connect to your own infrastructure and outside services through REST-APIs.

+# Philosophy

+The central philosophy of the Shopware Platform is called **no waste**.
+The Shopware Platform is designed to not lightheartedly waste external resources.
+The Stack behaves predictably and executes in as few steps as possible.
+We do not wastefully iterate over data more often than necessary, we do not wastefully access the database more than necessary, weo do not wastefully perform costly calculations more than necessary.
+Apart from the performance perspective we keep the code clear and predictable and provide clear extension points across the different components.

 # On the inside

 ![Shopware Platform Container](./dist/platform-container.png)